Disaster Services is in place to work towards eliminating risks, and ensuring residents are as safe as possible in the event of a disaster.

 As illustrated by the devastating Slave Lake wildfires, a disaster can strike at any time, and the Town of Edson is continuously working towards making the community as safe as possible through programs like FireSmarting, educating the public, and training staff to handle emergency situations.

-In the event of an emergency the Town of Edson's Emergency Operations Centre will be located at the Civic Centre.
+In the event of an emergency the Town of Edson's Emergency Coordination Centre (ECC) will be located at the Civic Centre.
 If the Civic Centre is not an option the secondary site will be the Edson Fire Hall.

 Town of Edson Response During Emergencies

 In the case of an emergency, the Town of Edson may activate the Municipal Emergency Plan, including the opening of an Emergency Coordination Centre (ECC).

 An emergency is any event that requires coordination to protect the safety, health, or welfare of people or to limit damage to property.
 This could include large fires, hazmat, pandemic response, rail incidents, airport emergencies, or large-scale utility outages.